bballdave025/portfolio-amz-agi/isolated_examples/regex_deeper.md

 ### My favorite error; basically, "Failure is not an option" X D

-Now, for what I should really check for
+Now, to get to what I should really check for

+(or "that for which I should really check.)

 `  $` ${{\color{BrickRed}\texttt{ \quad grep \quad }}}$
 <kbd>-</kbd> ${{\color{BrickRed}\texttt{i \quad}}}$